 New moons are known as initiation points—days for planting seeds that we’ll harvest six months later at the corresponding full moon.
 The Gemini new moon helps us turn a fresh page and spark productive dialogue.
-Get motivated, and reap the rewards at the corresponding Gemini full moon six months from now.
+Get motivated, and reap the rewards at the corresponding Gemini full moon six months from now, on November 23.

-Here are eight super-charged tips to turn this new moon into pure, super-connector gold:
+Here are eight super-charged tips to summon kindred spirits into your orbit:

 Affable, outgoing Gemini understands the power of social networking.
 Surely it must have been a Gem who coined the term, “it’s all about who you know.”
 Pay it forward this week and play matchmaker.
 Link the awesome people that you know to each other and let them take it from there.
-Write a glowing testimonial on Yelp for someone who gave you great service.
-Shout people out on Instagram; Snapchat or post a compelling story about someone who inspired you, Tweet about their amazing skills.
+Write a glowing online testimonial for someone who gave you great service.
+Shout people out in an Instagram Story; post a compelling tale about someone who inspired you, Tweet about their amazing skills.
 Being the person with the juiciest contact database, or the one with a finger on the pulse of the zeitgeist is nothing to sneeze at.
 In his bestselling book The Tipping Point, author Malcolm Gladwell refers to these people as “connectors.”
 If you’re not naturally a connector, cozy up to one this week and observe the master in action.
 Or, take it up a notch and turn your connector status into a super-connector, someone who can build relationships very quickly and with a lot of people.
 While being a connector-type is an art unto itself, it’s also a skill that can be learned; it simply requires untamed generosity and the courage to stick your neck out and give props to people you believe in.

-Where are you being “two-faced” in your life?
+Be honest: Is there anywhere that you’re being “two-faced” in your life?
 You know, those subtle lies of omission, the things you don’t say that build up and put a wedge between you and the people you love?
 Make a list of issues you’re holding back from addressing, and with whom.
 Things you’re too scared or shy to say aloud (like “I love you” or, “you’re important to me” or, “you hurt my feelings”).
 Then, go on and have those conversations.
 You’ll feel like a new person once you do.
 Warning: Telling it like it is doesn’t mean tearing people down or bludgeoning their egos with a truth hammer.
-Best to speak in “I language,” instead of the accusatory “you.”
+It’s best to speak in “I language,” instead of the accusatory “you.”
 For example, “I’ve been missing you a lot,” is likely to engender a more favorable response than, “You never call, you never text.”

 3. Find your twin city.

 As the zodiac’s sign of the Twins, Gemini loves everything in pairs.
-Given that commuting and short trips also fall under Gemini’s domain, let this new moon lead you to a second city that speaks to your soul.
+Given that commuting and short trips also fall under Gemini’s domain, let this new moon lead you to a second city (or neighborhood) that speaks to your soul.
 It’s a wide world out there, and you can’t always find everything you need within biking distance of your own front door.
 What aspects of yourself would you like to develop?
-Spin the globe and find a city that is known for nurturing that activity or mindset.
-The cultural atmosphere of a new city can lure forth a slumbering side of your personality.
+Seek out a city or district where you can cultivate that.
+The cultural atmosphere of a new area can lure forth a slumbering side of your personality.
 Anyone who’s traveled can attest to feeling differently when in, say, New York City than in a sleepy seaside town in the South of France.
 Gemini’s “split personality” reputation would love nothing more than for us to develop a bit of an alter ego this week.
 If you can’t actually travel, start planning the trip that you’ll embark upon before the Gemini full moon in the coming six months.
 For some people, this will be the week where bicoastal or bi-city living becomes an exciting reality.

 4. Join the locavore movement.